haydenmclemore-fresnost/math120_final_project/updatedproposal.md

 - `groupby` and `agg` for summary statistics
 - Merging datasets when needed
 - Visualizing findings using Plotly (line charts, bar charts, histograms)

-## Why This Project Works

-The dataset is large, but filtering it makes it easy to handle while still providing interesting real-world insights.
-All analysis will rely on tools from the course, and the questions can be answered clearly using straightforward Python code.